Turn It Up (Pixie Lott album)

-Turn It Up is the debut studio album by English singer Pixie Lott, released on 11 September 2009 by Mercury Records.
+Turn It Up is the debut studio album by the English singer Pixie Lott, released on 11 September 2009 by Mercury Records.
 The album's first two singles, "Mama Do (Uh Oh, Uh Oh)" and "Boys and Girls", both topped the UK Singles Chart, while subsequent singles "Cry Me Out", "Gravity" and "Turn It Up" all reached the top 20.
-Turn It Up peaked at number six on the UK Albums Chart and was certified double Platinum by the British Phonographic Industry, with sales in excess of 600,000 copies.
+Turn It Up peaked at number six on the UK Albums Chart and was certified triple platinum by the British Phonographic Industry, with sales in excess of 900,000 copies.

 The album was re-released as Turn It Up Louder on 18 October 2010.
 It was preceded by the release of "Broken Arrow" as its lead single, and includes nine other bonus songs.
 In 2010, it was reported that Interscope Records was planning to release Turn It Up in the United States with new songs in early 2011, which never materialised.